Moose2Model/Moose2Model/README.md

 This is a software exploration tool to support developers during their work.

-It is used very intensely by the main developer.
-But there are not many other users currently.
 Please contact the developer by opening an issue when you plan to use it to get support.

 # Documentation